 Android 11 for Samsung Galaxy A41

-Since Samsung is quite busy in rolling out the One UI 2.0 (Android 10) update for the devices and there are quite a few devices waiting in line.
+Since Samsung is quite busy rolling out the One UI 2.0 (Android 10) update for the devices and there are quite a few devices waiting in line.
 So, it seems unlikely that the Android 11 update announcement will be made anytime soon.
 It is expected that the update will be made available for the Galaxy A41 users only the next year after the stable Android 11 update comes out for the Google Pixel devices.
 We will keep you in the loop once we have more information in this regard.

 Galaxy A41 Specifications:

 The Samsung Galaxy A41 sports a 6.1 inches Super AMOLED Infinity U display with a Full HD+ resolution i.e. with 1080 x 2400 pixels.
 It has an aspect ratio of 20:9, a pixel density of 461 Pixel Per Inch ( PPI ).
 Coming to the protection for the front, the brand doesn’t specify about it.
 It has a plastic back, so no protection to the back of the device.
 Under the display has also an in-display optical fingerprint scanner.
 Interestingly this device comes with IP68 protection.
 This means that the device can withstand up to 1.5 for 30 minutes.
 This is a much-appreciated feature for mid-range smartphones.
-Coming to the internals of Galaxy A41, it sports the MediaTek P65 SoC and this SoC is built on the 12nm process.
+Coming to the internals of Galaxy A41, it sports the MediaTek P65 SoC, and this SoC is built on the 12nm process.
 It is rare that Samsung uses MediaTek SoCs for its smartphones.

 Even though they use Snapdragon SoCs for their flagships which aren’t available everywhere.
 Some mid-range smartphones also get Snapdragon SoCs like the Galaxy A70, A71, and so on.
 This octa-core Helio P65 includes two Cortex A75 cores which clock at 2.0 GHz, other six lower Cortex A55 cores which clock at 1.7 GHz.
-To the GPU side, it has the ARM Mali G52 MC2 GPU.
+On the GPU side, it has the ARM Mali G52 MC2 GPU.
 Talking about memory options, it is available only in a single variant.
 That said, it is available in 4GB of RAM, and 64GB of eMMC 5.1 internal storage.
 Further, this is also expandable via the micro SD card up to 512GB.
 The device has a dedicated SIM card slot for this.

 Coming to the optics, the Samsung Galaxy A41 has a triple rear camera setup which is arranged vertically to the top left of the device along with the flash.
 This triple rear camera setup includes a primary 48MP sensor with an f/1.7 aperture value and with PDAF.
-This sensor pairs with a secondary 8MP ultra wide-angle sensor with f/2.2 aperture value.
+This sensor pairs with a secondary 8MP ultra wide-angle sensor with an f/2.2 aperture value.
 And finally, it gets a tertiary 5MP depth sensor with an f/2.4 aperture value.
 To the front, the device gets a 25MP sensor with an f/2.2 aperture value.
 The rear can shoot videos up to 2160 @ 30fps and the front can shoot up to 1080 @ 30fps.
 On the software front, it runs on the One UI 2.0 based on Android 10.

-The Samsung Galaxy A41 packs a 3,500 mAh battery which charges over a USB type C port.
+The Samsung Galaxy A41 packs a 3,500 mAh battery that charges over a USB type C port.
 And it also supports for 15W fast charging tech from the brand.
 Connectivity options include Wi-Fi 802.11 a/b/g/n/ac/ax, dual-band, Wi-Fi Direct, hotspot, Bluetooth 5.0, A2DP, LE, GPS with A-GPS, GLONASS, BDS, NFC, and USB 2.0, Type-C 1.0 reversible connector.
 Other sensors in this smartphone include accelerometer, gyro, proximity, compass, and ANT+.
-This device is available in three color options namely the Black, White, and Blue.
+This device is available in three color options namely Black, White, and Blue.